Government Palace, Peru

-The Government Palace (Spanish: Palacio de Gobierno), also known as the House of Pizarro, is the seat of the executive branch of the Peruvian government, and the official residence of the president of Peru.
+The Government Palace (Spanish: Palacio de Gobierno), also known as the House of Pizarro (Spanish: Casa de Pizarro), is the seat of the executive branch of the Peruvian government, and the official residence of the president of Peru.
 The palace is a stately government building, occupying the northern side of the Plaza Mayor in Peru's capital city, Lima.
 Set on the Rímac River, the palace occupies the site of a very large huaca ("revered object") that incorporated a shrine to Taulichusco, the last kuraka (indigenous governor) of Lima.

 The first Government Palace was built by Francisco Pizarro, governor of New Castile, in 1535.
-When the Viceroyalty of Peru was established in 1542, it became the viceroy's residence and seat of government.
+When the Viceroyalty of Peru was established in 1542, it became the viceroy's residence and seat of government as the Viceregal Palace (Palacio Virreinal; Palacio de los Virreyes), also known as the Casas Reales.
 The most recent alterations to the building were completed in the 1930s, under the direction of President Oscar R. Benavides during his second term of office.
 The chief architects were Claude Antoine Sahut Laurent and Ricardo de Jaxa Malachowski.

 A number of ceremonial guard units of the Peruvian Armed Forces are stationed at the palace, and participate in the daily Changing of the Guard ceremony and other official duties.

 Architecture

 The current Government Palace building dates largely from the 1920s.
 It is representative of the Neo-Plateresque style characteristic of Lima from the 1920s to the 1940s.
 The coat of arms of Pizarro is displayed on the main portico of the building, at Palacio Street, which was designed and built by the French architect Claude Antoine Sahut Laurent (1883–1932).

 The Polish architect Ricardo de Jaxa Malachowski designed the building's facade in 1938.
-Inspired by the Neo-Baroque style, it looks onto the main square, the Plaza Mayor, or Plaza de Armas, of Lima.
+Inspired by the Neo-Baroque style, it looks onto the main square, the Plaza Mayor (or Plaza de Armas) of Lima.